Chapter 17: Shenandoah II: Leadership and Survival

 streams of water running through the cloth camouflage of Dick's helmet.

-those two streams then poured off the brim of Dick's helmet, one in
+Those two streams then poured off the brim of Dick's helmet, one in

 front of each eye.
 It's funny how a detailed mind like Caudill's could